-Disadvantaged Pupils
+Disadvantaged and Service Pupils

-Pupil Premium Network Meetings:
+Pupil Premium strategy templates

-• demonstrate, from the next academic year, how their spending decisions are informed by research evidence (condition 7)
+• demonstrate, from the next academic year, how their spending decisions are informed by research evidence

-• use the DfE strategy statement templates to publish their pupil premium strategy (condition 8)
+• use the DfE strategy statement templates to publish their pupil premium strategy

 Your online statement should explain: